7 Takeaways from the FDA Hearing

 2. ENFORCE TESTING STANDARDS

 In order to ensure that the label accurately reflects the contents of the product purchased by the consumer and the safety of the consumer, the FDA should enforce testing standards for CBD products.
 Right now, many testing labs lack sufficient controls to ensure the accuracy of the data.
-Forcing manufacturers to implement validated testing procedures is critical to improving the quality, safety and consistency of CBD products broadly available on the market.
+Forcing manufacturers to implement validated testing procedures is critical to improving the quality and consistency of CBD products broadly available on the market.

 3. REQUIRE GMP